?

 Description

-Our goal is to help you to improve your health through the prevention, diagnosis, management of illness in a caring and supportive environment.
+Established in 1988, our goal at Waitakere Union Health Centre is to help you to improve your health through the prevention, diagnosis and management of illness in a caring and supportive environment.

 We are committed to equality and treat all patients with dignity and respect by embracing all people irrespective of race, gender, sexual orientation, religion, social class, age, or medical condition.

-Our practice has Cornerstone Accreditation, recognising the high quality of our primary health care service.
+Our practice has Cornerstone Accreditation, recognising the highest quality of our primary health care service.

 Doctors